EdulaneDotCo/EdulaneDotCo/README.md

-# Welcome to EDULANE.CO! 🎓
+# Welcome to edulane.co 🎓

 ## About Us ℹ️

-Welcome to EDULANE.CO, your trusted partner in tech education!
+Welcome to edulane.co, your trusted partner in tech education!
 We are a dedicated Learning Management System (LMS) company passionate about empowering learners worldwide with practical and in-demand tech skills.
 Whether you're starting your coding journey or aiming to advance your career, we're here to support you every step of the way.

 ## Our Tech Courses 🚀